COMSOC-Community/prefsampling/docs-source/source/quickstart.rst

 ---------------------------

 The samplers are organised in the package based on the format of sample they produce.
-The module :code:`prefsampling.ordinal` contains the ordinal samplers that generate rankings of the alternative.
+The module :py:mod:`prefsampling.ordinal` contains the ordinal samplers that generate rankings of the alternative.
-The module :code:`prefsampling.approval` contains the samplers for approval preferences, the ones that generate sets of alternatives.
+The module :py:mod:`prefsampling.approval` contains the samplers for approval preferences, the ones that generate sets of alternatives.

 Sample Types